Buzzards Bay

 Buzzards Bay is a bay of the Atlantic Ocean adjacent to the U.S. state of Massachusetts.
 It is approximately 28 miles (45 kilometers) long by 8 miles (12 kilometers) wide.
 It is a popular destination for fishing, boating, and tourism.
 Buzzards Bay is often considered the finest sailing location on the East Coast and is frequently compared in terms of sailing conditions to San Francisco Bay.
 Since 1914, Buzzards Bay has been connected to Cape Cod Bay by the Cape Cod Canal.
 In 1988, under the Clean Water Act, the Environmental Protection Agency and the Commonwealth of Massachusetts designated Buzzards Bay to the National Estuary Program, as "an estuary of national significance" that is threatened by pollution, land development, or overuse.

+Names

+The Algonquian-speaking Wampanoag called the body of water Poughkeeste 'bay with coves,' potentially the same as pocasset meaning 'where the stream widens.'

+The term Buzzards Bay comes from a misidentification of the osprey native to the bay as buzzards.

 Geography

 It is surrounded by the Elizabeth Islands on the south, by Cape Cod on the east, and the southern coasts of Bristol and Plymouth counties in Massachusetts to the northwest.
 To the southwest, the bay is connected to Rhode Island Sound.
 The city of New Bedford, Massachusetts is a historically significant port on Buzzards Bay; the Port of New Bedford the world's most successful whaling port during the early- and mid-19th century, and has been the nation's most productive fishing port for the last several years.